kylecoberly/simcore-ui/docs/markdown/DesignSystem.md

 ### Current Status [0.0.2](#change-log)

 We are in the early stages of our system.
 We are designing and building in the open.
-We will continutue to update and maintain release notes and will document our journey as our process, priorities, and roadmap changes.
+We will continue to update and maintain release notes and will document our journey as our process, priorities, and roadmap changes.

 ## Introduction